mathigon/textbooks/content/graph-theory/content.md

 > id: maps-6

 ::: column.grow

 The four colour theorem only works for maps on a flat plane or a sphere, and where all countries consist of a single area.

-However mathematicians have also looked at maps of _empires_, where countries can consist of multiple disconnected components, and at maps on differently-shaped planets, such as a torus (doughnut shape).
-In these cases you may need more than four colours and the proofs become even more difficult.
+However, mathematicians have also looked at maps of _empires_, where countries can consist of multiple disconnected components, and at maps on differently-shaped planets, such as a torus (doughnut shape).
+In these cases you may need more than four colours, and the proofs become even more difficult.

 ::: column(width=300)

     x-video(width=300 height=220 src="images/torus.mp4" hover loop)